28 E. Gilman St. Built 1857 Madison Landmark Romanesque Revival/French Second Empire

 This is the last of the four houses constructed on the Pinckney-Gilman corner.

-Built for Napoleon Bonaparte Van Slyke and his first wife but they never lived in the house because Laura died before it was completed.
+wife but they never lived in the house because Laura died before it was completed.

 James Richardson, a business partner of Van Slyke, was the first to live in the house.